 If you decide to use these backlinks, just know that your risk for a penalty is much greater.

 I’ve seen websites get penalties for using these backlinks.

 I’m telling you that because I don’t want you to think I’m guessing.

 It is a FACT that these backlinks can land you a manual or algorithmic penalty.

 (Almost) Everything That’s Irrelevant

 Your tier one should be a wall of relevancy surrounding your site.
-I said “almost” every link should be relevant because there are some situations when pure relevancy isn’t a must.
+I said “almost” every link should be relevant because of the Relevancy Pyramid principle I outlined above.